 We named this sheep in Irish for “Encouragement” and he was our spirit guide on the trip.
 Any time my friend got nervous about driving or going out into the ocean on a boat, or we got frustratingly lost or stressed out, he cheered us on.
 If Spreaghad says you can do it, you can do it, and he says you can!

-Speaking of getting frustratingly lost, there was one night where we went to the Clonmacnoise ruins but did not get there until after dark.
-We had a really creepy encounter with someone and it was way out in the woods so we took off like bats out of hell.
-We had just taken a breath of relief, when all of the sudden we were greeted with several pairs of eyes in the pitch black.
-We needed this laugh.
+Speaking of getting frustratingly lost, there was one night where we were just about at our wits ends navigating junctions in the countryside when all of the sudden we were greeted with several pairs of eyes in the pitch black.

 It really is the small details that make magic happen.
-Our stay at the Clontarf Castle was absolutely magickal and everything from their handcarved furniture to their door hangers was tailored perfectly to suit the castle.
+Our stay at the Clontarf Castle was absolutely magical, and everything from the hand-carved furniture to the door hangers was tailored perfectly to suit the castle.

-Checking out the local art scene’s taste is always an exciting part of any trip but it is always better when you find things you can relate to, or that resonate somehow.
+Checking out the local art scene is always an exciting part of any trip but it is always better when you find things you can relate to, or that resonate somehow.
 And once again some things are just universally funny.

-I was not able to gain any back story on this building, and the fact we were fleeing from a hurricane in a remote village with no living people in sight did make thing seem even more grim.
+So we found this creepy building in Tullycross.
+I was not able to gain any back story on this building, and the fact we were fleeing from a hurricane in a remote village with no living people in sight made things seem even more unsettling.

 Breaking the Rules

-Absolutely no photos are allowed INSIDE the Book of Kells room, which is more like protecting darkness from light, but whatever.
+Absolutely no photos are allowed INSIDE the Book of Kells room, which is more like protecting darkness from light here.

 The floor tiles of Saint Patrick’s Cathedral are simply gorgeous.
-One reason I love visiting historic sites is to admire the amount of detail that goes into the architecture and decor.
+One reason I love visiting historic sites is to admire the amount of detail that goes into the architecture and design.

 This was hanging up on the concierge counter and made me laugh a little too loud.